RaimundasR/my-docs/README.md

 # CI/CD Documentation Automation – Setup and Usage Guide

 ## Overview / Purpose
-This repository provides a comprehensive solution for automating the generation, deployment, and management of documentation using Jekyll and GitHub Actions.
-It streamlines a CI/CD pipeline for documentation, ensuring that all changes in the codebase are automatically reflected in the documentation hosted on GitHub Pages.
-Key technologies utilized include Jekyll for static site generation, Ruby for dependency fulfillment, and GitHub Actions for continuous integration and deployment automation.
+This repository serves as a comprehensive solution for automating the generation, deployment, and management of documentation using Jekyll and GitHub Actions.
+It effectively streamlines a CI/CD pipeline, ensuring that all changes in the codebase are automatically reflected in the documentation hosted on GitHub Pages.
+Key technologies utilized include Jekyll for static site generation, Ruby for dependency management, and GitHub Actions for continuous integration and deployment automation.

 ## File Tree
 ```